AsifKHasan/doculaboration/README.md

 * *gsheet-to-json* is for generating json output from gsheet data.
 The output json is meant to be fed as input for document generation components of the pipeline
 * *json-to-docx* is for generating docx (WordML) documents for editing
-* *json-to-docbook* is for genearting docbook xml for generating editable/printable outputs
-* *json-to-pandoc* is for genearting pandoc markdown for generating editable/printable outputs
+* *json-to-pandoc* is for generating pandoc markdown for generating editable/printable outputs

 ## (optional) update all python packages
 ```
 pip list --outdated --format=freeze | grep -v '^\-e' | cut -d = -f 1  | xargs -n1 pip install -U
 ```

-## toolchain
+## Toolchain
 1. Pandoc from https://pandoc.org/
 2. TexLive from https://tug.org/texlive/
 3. LuaLatex